 The Starboard Financial Loan Process was built around the needs of our purchase clients.

-Starboard Financial would like to share our efficient loan process with you so that you will know exactly what to expect.
-The diagram provides a quick summary.
-Additional information for each step is provided below.
+Starboard Financial would like to share our efficient loan process with potential home buyers.
+The diagram below provides a quick summary.
+Additional information for each step is provided as well.
 If you have any questions or would like further clarity, please feel free to contact us for more information.

 Please note that in a Refinance transaction, the Pre-Qualification and Accepted Contract stages will be omitted, otherwise the Purchase and Refinance loan processes are the same.